Numerical Propagation#

 The parameter \(\mu\) is defined as \(\frac{m_2}{m_1+m_2}\) where \(m_2\) is the mass of the secondary body (i.e. placed on the positive x axis).

-The equations are non-dimensional with units \(L = r_{12}\) (distance between the primaries), \(M = m_1 + m_2\) (total system mass) and \(T = \sqrt{\frac{r_{12}^3}{m_1+m_2}}\) (period of rotation of the primaries).
+The equations are non-dimensional with units \(L = r_{12}\) (distance between the primaries), \(M = m_1 + m_2\) (total system mass) and \(T = \sqrt{\frac{r_{12}^3}{m_1+m_2}}\) (so that the angular velocity of the primaries is \(\omega = 1\) and the period of rotation between the primaries is \(2\pi\)).

 \[\begin{split}\left\{ \begin{array}{l} \dot{\mathbf r} = \mathbf v \\ \dot v_x = 2v_y + x - (1 - \mu) \frac{x + \mu}{r_1^3} - \mu \frac{x + \mu - 1}{r_2^3} \\ \dot v_y = -2 v_x + y - (1 - \mu) \frac{y}{r_1^3} - \mu \frac{y}{r_2^3} \\ \dot v_z = -(1 - \mu) \frac{z}{r_1^3} - \mu \frac{z}{r_2^3} \end{array}\right.\end{split}\]